MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/pricing-costing/turning-off-pricing-dimension.md

 However, when you do this, you might receive the error message, **Pricing dimension cannot be updated or deleted if there are associated price records.**

 This error message indicates that there are price records that were previously set up for the dimension that is being turned off.
 All **Role Price** and **Role Price Markup** records that refer to a dimension must be deleted before the dimension’s applicability can be to set to **No**.
 This rule applies to both out-of-the-box pricing dimensions and any custom pricing dimensions that you may have created.
-The reason for this validation is because Project Service has a constraint that each **Role Price** record must have a unique combination of dimensions.
+The reason for this validation is because each **Role Price** record must have a unique combination of dimensions.
 For example, on a price list called **US Cost Rates 2018**, you have the following **Role price** rows.

 | Standard Title         | Org Unit    |Unit   |Price  |Currency  |
 | -----------------------|-------------|-------|-------|----------|